yath/tpm171e/README.md

 * `dtv_driver` calls its own `CLI_Parser` (which has a global mutex) every once in a while.

+*  The `printk()`s are full of carriage-returns that you may want to strip off when viewing logcat output.

 I haven’t really played around with anything else than the memory read/write operations to get some code running.
 But see the [Makefile](Makefile) for how to link and run code in the kernel.